 The Malay Peninsula has welcomed ships from around the world for centuries, resulting in a rich food culture that combines influences from the Middle East, India, Europe, China and Indonesia.

-Nowhere is this more true than in the north-west state of Penang, where intoxicating dishes rich in cumin, lemongrass, kaffir lime leaves, cardamom, star anise, coriander and fenugreek can be found in homes, eateries and street stalls.
+Nowhere is this more true than in the north-west state of Penang, where intoxicating dishes rich in cumin, lemongrass, makrut leaves, cardamom, star anise, coriander and fenugreek can be found in homes, eateries and street stalls.

 In their new book, Penang Local, Melbourne-based collaborative duo Aim Aris and Ahmad Salim of casual pop-up dining brand Scintilla have collected 70 recipes that define the region.

-From charry stir-fries to fragrant rice dishes, these four specialty Malaysian dishes can be cooked at home using widely available ingredients.
+From charry stir-fries to fragrant rice plates, these four specialty Malaysian dishes can be cooked at home using widely available ingredients.

 Char kwai teow (Stir-fried flat rice noodles)